OpenDrift/opendrift/docker/README.md

 and then interacting with it.
 If desired, you can use this same container to create a [Singularity image](https://singularityware.github.io) that is usable on a shared resource cluster.
 We will do the latter by pulling the image on Docker Hub directly into a Singularity container.
+This folder contains two Dockerfiles:

+ - [Dockerfile](Dockerfile): builds a vanilla container with just opendrift
+ - [Dockerfile.oil](Dockerfile.oil) builds the same container with opendrift + NOAA oillibrary for oil simulations.

 ## Docker